Amazon basin: Agriculture

 Seasonal floods excavate and redistribute nutrient-rich silt onto beaches and islands, enabling dry-season riverside agriculture of rice, beans, and corn on the river's shoreline without the addition of fertilizer, with additional slash and burn agriculture on higher floodplains.
 Fishing provides additional food year-round, and free-range chickens need little or no food beyond what they can forage locally.
 Charcoal made largely from forest and shoreline deadfall is produced for use in urban areas.
 Exploitation of bushmeat, particularly deer and turtles is common.

 Extensive deforestation, particularly in Brazil, is leading to the extinction of known and unknown species, reducing biological diversity and adversely impacting soil, water, and air quality.
 A final part of the deforestation process is the large-scale production of charcoal for industrial processes such as steel manufacturing.
 Soils within the region are generally shallow and cannot be used for more than a few seasons without the addition of imported fertilizers and chemicals.

 Global ecological role / Function for climate change

-"The Amazon is a critical absorber of carbon dioxide, a greenhouse gas produced mainly by volcanoes.
-The Amazon's role is as a sink, draining heat-trapping carbon dioxide from the atmosphere.
-Currently, the world is emitting around 40 billion tons of CO2 into the atmosphere every year.
-The Amazon absorbs 2 billion tons of CO2 per year (or 5% of annual emissions), making it a vital part of preventing climate change."
+"Over past 20 years (2021), the Brazilian Amazon emitted 13% more CO2 than it absorbed".

+Amazon vegetation holds around 56.8 billion metric tons of carbon above ground.
+The slash and burn cycle is causing the Amazon to release more carbon than it takes in.

+The Amazon Basin holds 10% of the world's biodiversity and about 15% of the worlds river discharge.
+The Amazon functions as a carbon sink due to photosynthesis where carbon dioxide is converted into oxygen.
+The role the vegetation plays in the water cycle is very important.
+50% to 80% of the water remains locked within the basin due to the complex role vegetation, rivers and the atmosphere play with each other.
+Without trees the Amazon Basin's ability to hold onto the water will disappear and will lead to Desertification.

 "Amazon biodiversity also plays a critical role as part of global systems, influencing the global carbon cycle and thus climate change, as well as hemispheric hydrological systems, serving as an important anchor for South American climate and rainfall.
 It also produces 20% oxygen of the Earth."